 New Music Biennial Composer Residencies

-New Music Biennial Composer Residencies have been taking place since January 2017 and will continue on until March 2018 so that local communities in Hull can spend time and create music with some of the New Music Biennial’s brilliant music creators.
+New Music Biennial Composer Residencies took place between January 2017 and March 2018 so that local communities in Hull could spend time and create music with some of the New Music Biennial’s brilliant music creators.

-In addition to this a ‘Supergroup’ performance featuring music from the residencies and led by James Redwood will be part of the New Music Biennial Festival in Hull, July 2017, where they will perform a large-scale culmination piece.
+This ‘Supergroup’ performance featuring music from the residencies and led by James Redwood also formed part of the New Music Biennial 2017 festival weekend in Hull, and additionally included the performance of a large-scale culmination piece.

-PRS Foundation’s New Music Biennial residency programme is generously supported by Hull UK City of Culture, Paul Hamlyn Foundation and Arts Council England.
+PRS Foundation’s New Music Biennial residency programme was generously supported by Hull UK City of Culture, Paul Hamlyn Foundation and Arts Council England.